 In 2016, Actinogen Medical initiated XanADu, a Phase II, double-blind, 12-week, randomised, placebo-controlled study to assess the safety, tolerability and efficacy of 10mg daily Xanamem in patients with mild Alzheimer’s disease.
 Patient recruitment and treatment commenced in mid-2017 and was completed in 2018 with 186 patients randomised across 25 sites in Australia, the UK and USA.

 The initial results from the XanADu trial were announced in May 2019.
 The trial established that a 10mg daily dose of Xanamem is safe and inhibits cortisol production, as demonstrated by the expected increase in related hormones, including adrenocorticotropic hormone (ACTH), androstenedione, and DHEAS.
-However, Xanamem at 10mg daily did not demonstrate adequate efficacy in improving cognition in mild Alzheimer’s disease.
+However, Xanamem at 10mg daily did not demonstrate adequate efficacy in improving cognition in mild, clinically diagnosed Alzheimer’s disease over a 12 week period.
 The primary and secondary endpoint measures did not show statistical differences between Xanamem 10mg and placebo.

 While it is clear that Xanamem is a pharmacologically active drug, further analysis of the XanADu dataset coupled with the output and analyses of the other ongoing Xanamem studies (summarised below), have informed the future strategic clinical development program for the drug.